Profile of Contino

 The estate was founded in 1974 and has produced a top cuvée from every vintage since then, with exceptions made for poor years.
 The group behind the Contino name is the CVNE family, who had previously worked with other families to produce wines from these vineyards, under the brand “La Serna Wine Society.”
-Recognizing the exceptional potential of the land, they decided to band together as a single entity in the 1970s to release a wine under the name Contino, and have since earned a reputation as one of Rioja’s most consistent suppliers.
-The gorgeous building that today faces the vineyards was an ancestral home, which was lovingly restored and updated by the CVNE family, who also spared no expense in constructing a state-of-the-art winery.
+Recognizing the land’s exceptional potential, they decided to band together as a single entity in the 1970s to release a wine under the name Contino and have since earned a reputation as one of Rioja’s most consistent suppliers.
+The gorgeous building that today faces the vineyards was an ancestral home, lovingly restored and updated by the CVNE family, who also spared no expense in constructing a state-of-the-art winery.
 The cellar, however, is of ancient origin, dating back to the 16th century.
-But the most important element to Contino’s success has always been its manpower, represented by two generations of the Madrazo family.
+But the most important element to Contino’s success has always been its workforce, represented by two generations of the Madrazo family.
 Jesus’ father, José Madrazo, initially steered Contino to greatness until 1984, when Jesus took over.
 He was subsequently appointed estate director in 1999 and has left his mark by introducing a further range of impressive bottlings to complement the original Contino cuvee.
 These include a 100% varietal Graciano and the Contino Gran Reserva, only produced in the finest vintages.

 Contino Reserva (Red)

 85% Tempranillo, 2% Mazuelo, 10% Graciano, 2% Garnacha.
 Fermentation takes place in stainless steel tanks, total maceration time was between 15-20 days.
 The wine was then aged in a mixture of French and American oak for 2 years, then subject to bottle age of a further 2 years.
 A structured, powerful Rioja that is also approachable on release.